 Lorne:

 I really like Lorne, such a great little spot.
 Loads of shops, cafes and restaurants lining the beach front.
 Take a trip into Grandma Shield's Bakery to stock up on some seriously good pies, pastries and cakes.
 There's quite alot to do in and around Lorne :- you can have a wonder round the shops, relax on the beach, or take a drive up to Teddy's Lookout.
 The views from here are amazing.
-Or go a little further afield to Erskine Falls
+Or go a little further afield to Erskine Falls.

 If you're looking for somewhere to camp overnight we actually stayed at a campground just outside of Lorne.
 Technically we weren't supposed to park up and sleep in the van, buuuuut we did.
 We even made a new fox friend which was fitting because our van was called the Foxy Lady.